Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Removing non clustering recollisions/overlaps and non regular overlaps

 We consider a partition $\gl $ of $\{1^*,\dots,n^*\}$ in $\ell$ forests $\lambda_1,\dots, \lambda_\ell$.
 We fix the velocities~$V_n^*$, as well as the collision parameters~$(T_{m}, V_{m}, \Omega_{m})$, with~$m\leq m_0\ell $.
 As in Section~\ref{subsec:estDC} we denote by~$\bbV^2 :=(V_n^*)^2 + V_{m}^2$ (twice) the total energy and by $K = n+m$ the total number of particles, and by~$\bbV_i^2$ and $K_i$ the energy and number of particles of the collision tree~$\Psi^\eps_{\{i\}}$ with root at~$z_i^*$.

 Let us consider a pseudo-trajectory (compatible with~$\lambda$) involving a non clustering recollision.
 We denote by~$t_{\rm rec}$ the time of occurrence of the first non clustering recollision (going backwards in time) and we denote by~$q,q'\in\{1^*,\dots,n^*\}\cup\{1,\dots,m\}$ the labels of the two particles involved in that recollision.
-By definition, they belong to the same forest, say $\lambda_1$, and we denote by~$\Psi^\eps_{\{i\}} $ and~$\Psi^\eps_{\{i'\}}$ their respective trees (note that it may happen that~$i=i'$).
+By definition, they belong to the same forest, say $\lambda_1$, and we denote by~$\Psi^\eps_{\{i\}} $ and~$\Psi^\eps_{\{i'\}}$ their respective trees (note that it may happen that~$i=i'$ in the case of an internal recollision).

 The recollision between $q $ and $q'$ imposes strong constraints on the history of these particles, especially on the first deflection of the couple~$q,q'$, moving up the forest (thus forward in time) towards the root.
 These constraints can be expressed by different equations depending on the recollision scenario.